 Pitch your content as a resource

-Do some one-to-one outreach with other site owners who may be able to use your content as a supporting resource.
+Do some one-to-one outreach with other site owners who can use your content as a supporting resource.

-Do a little research to find out where your competitors’ content receive backlink love and reach out to those sites about your brand’s content.
-If your content is more recent or more in-depth, use that as a selling point to get people interested in linking to it.
+Do a little research to find out where your competitors’ content receives backlink love, and reach out to those sites about your brand’s content.
+If your content is more recent or in-depth, use it as a selling point to get people interested in linking to it.

 Work on unlinked brand mentions

-Don’t you love it when you look at your brand mentions report, and you see new, positive mentions?
+Don’t you love it when you look at your brand mentions report and see new, positive mentions?
 Those mentions are great, but they’re golden when they are also linked back to your site.